filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     - /developers/local-network/
 ---

-If you are unfamiliar with the process of setting up and running a local network, it is highly reccommended that you set up a local network without Fil+ first.
-Some of the steps described in this tutorial, such as setting up root key holders and adding notaries, should only be completed if you are setting up a local network with Fil+.
-These steps are marked as **Local network with Fil+ only**.
+If you are unfamiliar with the process of setting up and running a local network, it's highly recommended that you set up a local network without Fil+ first.

-Prior to completing this tutorial, complete the prerequisites.
+Before completing this tutorial, complete the prerequisites.

-## Complete the Prerequsites
+## Complete the prerequisites

-1. Ensure that your system meets the following [minimal requirements]({{<relref "/lotus/install/prerequisites" >}}).
+1. Ensure that your system meets the [minimum requirements]({{<relref "/lotus/install/prerequisites" >}}).

-2. Complete the appropriate steps to build the Lotus executables from source based on your operating system:
+1. Complete the appropriate steps to build the Lotus executables from source based on your operating system:

     - [Linux]({{<relref "/lotus/install/linux#building-from-source" >}})
     - [MacOS]({{<relref "/lotus/install/macos#building-from-source" >}})

+1. (Optional) Because this tutorial requires multiple terminal windows, install a terminal multiplexer like [Tmux](https://github.com/tmux/tmux).

 Now that you've completed the prerequisites, set up a Lotus node.